sthormio/progression-framework/frameworks/engineering/engineering.md

 ### Impact
-Impact is the main driver for progression at Monzo.
-Put simply, impact measures your sphere of influence and individual input on our success as a business, through contributing to Monzo’s mission and goals.
+Impact is the main driver for progression at Sthorm.
+Put simply, impact measures your sphere of influence and individual input on our success as a business, through contributing to Sthorm’s mission and goals.
 The area of the business you work in may mean you can have impact in different ways - for instance through contributing to growth, helping with efficiency or cost reduction, meeting regulatory requirements, or more.
 You may also have impact in other indirect ways, for example improving engineering practices, or helping others to grow.

 Focusing on impact enables us to reward engineers who “get stuff done” without them needing to perform specific routines.
 We believe impact results from the combination of building technical skill, having the opportunity to demonstrate it, learning from that experience over time, and coupling it with important behaviours and core skills.
 Excellence here looks like